Can I Open a Business With an ITIN Number

 There are advantages for foreign nationals to establish an LLC or corporation in the U.S. It is suggested that any foreign individual looking to start a business in the U.S. consult either a qualified tax consultant or an experienced corporate attorney.
 It’s important to understand the tax regulations before setting up shop

 To learn more about whether it is possible to open a business with an ITIN, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.